 Key Tips for a Top Careers Page

-I hope these 14 inspiring careers page gives you the push you need to improve your careers page.
+I hope these 14 inspiring careers pages give you the push you need to improve your own careers page in 2020.

 Now I'd like to turn it over to you:

 The number 1 tip from this article, be sure to make your careers page clear, concise and engaging - with an incredibly simple application process.